If you have a dog, you’ve probably noticed even the tiniest details about that adorable face. You might have even wondered — do dogs have eyelashes?

 Do Dogs Eyelashes Grow Back?

 Yes, on average, it takes them 5–6 weeks to grow back.
 You shouldn’t cut them too much, or they won’t protect the eyes from dust, external objects, or the sun.
-If it’s too late and you already did so, buy some pet eye wipes to remove the dirt crust and discharge.
+If it’s too late and you already did so, buy some pet eye wipes on Amazon to remove the dirt crust and discharge.

 If you notice that your dog’s eyelashes are growing into the eye, it’s time to take your pet to the groomer for a trim.
 Another indication is if the lashes grow excessively long and start to curl back.